sveniu/rib-examples/debian-jessie-split/README.md

 file does not exist, curl will still use its built-in defaults to attempt certificate verification of TLS servers, and fail.

+* TLS client certificate.
+Put the PEM-formatted certificate and key in `files/client_cert`, and it will be included in the initrd image as `/etc/ssl/client_cert` and used by curl when fetching the squashfs image.

 Dependencies: `fakechroot`, `fakeroot`, `debootstrap`, `mksquashfs` (in package `squashfs-tools` in Debian/Ubuntu).